-Over the first two weeks of May, NLE 2018 provided a unique chance to examine lessons from Hurricanes Harvey, Irma, and Maria last fall to improve operations and coordination across all levels of government, the private sector, and the public in advance of the 2018 hurricane season.
+Over the first two weeks of May, NLE 2018 provided a unique chance to examine lessons from hurricanes Harvey, Irma, and Maria last fall to improve operations and coordination across all levels of government, the private sector, and the public in advance of the 2018 hurricane season.
 This is captured in the NLE 2018 Conduct Executive Summary.

 Federally Supported, State Managed, and Locally Executed

 - Federally Supported: Senior leaders from the White House and Cabinet Secretaries actively participated, in addition to more than 91 Federal departments and agencies.

 - State Managed: The District of Columbia and all states in FEMA Region III - Maryland, Delaware, Virginia, Pennsylvania, and West Virginia - were critical exercise partners and participants.